ux-capture/ux-capture/packages/ux-capture/docs/ux-capture-js-api-spec.md

 ```

 Summary: A SPA view transition is comprised of the following calls:
-a.
-UXCapture.startTransition() – required
+- `UXCapture.startTransition()` – required
-b.
-UXCapture.clearMarks(name) – optional, but should be called for each existing mark that is no longer valid
+- `UXCapture.clearMarks(name)` – optional, but should be called for each existing mark that is no longer valid

-7. Repeat from (3)
+7. Repeat from step 3

 ## Sequence Diagram
 ![](ux-capture-sequence-diagram.svg)